Azure/azure-rest-api-specs/specification/security/resource-manager/readme.md

     where: $.paths
     from: applications.json
     reason: Suppression of OperationsAPI as it doesn't apply to this specific file.
+  - suppress: OperationsAPIImplementation
+    where: $.paths
+    from: securityConnectorsDevOps.json
+    reason: Suppression of OperationsAPI as it doesn't apply to this specific file.
   - suppress: TopLevelResourcesListBySubscription
     where: $.definitions.Pricing
     from: pricings.json